SamuelTallet/SketchUp-PBR-Plugin/docs/help.md

 ### How to control scene camera?

-Control scene camera with a mouse.
+Control scene camera with a mouse:

 Pan with **middle click**.
 Orbit with **left drag**.
 Zoom with **wheel**.